 At the March 2014 Council meeting, Rev. Stephen P. Little accepted the call as the third president.
 Steve is a visionary leader.
 His church planting experience is a great benefit to the mission and missionaries.

 In 2016 Eric Wilmeth joined the Administration as Director of Operations.

-In 2017 Jon Jenks joined the Administration as Vice President of Training and Mike Peck became the first Retiree Coordinator.
+In 2017 Jon Jenks joined the Administration as Director of Training, and Mike Peck became the first Retiree Coordinator.

 In 2018 Scott Owen joined the Administration as Director of Intentional Transitional Ministry.
 Jon Jenks’ title was changed to Vice President of Training and Eric Wilmeth’s to Vice President of Operations to align their positions better with documentation.